The Six Facets of Understanding

 Following having a perspective, the next facet of understanding is being able to empathize.
 When empathizing, we answer questions such as "What would it be like?" and "How might we feel?'"
 We also question how we can reach an understanding of something which we consider being foreign to our personal experiences.

 The final facet of understanding is having self-knowledge.
 This involves metacognitive awareness or being aware of how you think.
 You do this by reflecting on learning and life experiences.
-A person also examines how his or her views are shaped by experience.
+A person also examines how his or her views are shaped by experiences in life.

 Before we can truly say that we understand something, it is necessary to question whether we have examined the six facets of understanding and can satisfactorily utilize all of them.
 Understanding is far more than knowing and entails being able to explain, interpret, apply, have a perspective, being able to empathize, and having self-knowledge.